IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

 Use the box sizing tools to position the box in the upper left-hand corner of the dashboard.

-Use the `Expand/Collapse` button in the upper right-hand corner of your visualization to view in expanded or collapse the view in your dashboard canvas.
+Use the `Expand/Collapse` button in the upper right-hand corner of your visualization to view in expanded mode or to collapse the view in your dashboard canvas.

   ![db-expand-spiral](doc/source/images/db-expand-spiral.png)